michalc/geolog/PREFERENCES.md

 ## Meta preference

 - Prefer specifying a positive action to take rather than just something to avoid
-- Prefer to explain the reason for a preference rather than just the statement.
-Reason: so you can judge if in a given situation you should abide by the preference or not.
+- Prefer to explain the reasons for a preference rather than just the statement.
+Reasons: so you can judge if in a given situation you should abide by the preference or not.
+Also, if can't come up with a reason, maybe it shouldn't be a preference.
 - Prefer to treat just each situation on a case-by-case basis rather than making unbreakable rules.
-Reason: the author of these rules has not seen your exact situation!
+Reason: the author of these preferences has not seen your exact situation!
+- Prefer to change these if evidence suggests they're not great rather than following them just because they are a preference.

 ## Code